Japan Chemical Substances Control Law (CSCL)

 Besides ISHL, the law concerning reporting, etc. of the release to the environment of specific chemical substances and promoting improvement in their management (PRTR law) has also required MSDS for over 400 designated chemicals.

-More info about GHS in China, Korea and Japan can be found here.
+More info about Japan can be found here.

 Our Japan Chemical Compliance Services